sassoftware/sas-trustworthy-ai-life-cycle/website/docs/3-prepare-and-assess-data.md

 > </br>
 > </br>

-### 3.4.13 Approve data bias?
+### 3.4.13 Data bias approval
 **Model owner**: Do you approve the assessment and documentation of bias risks?

 * [ ] Yes
 * [ ] No

-If no, please justify your response and reassign section 3 for completion.
+If no, please justify your response and reassign step 3 for completion.

 > </br>
 > </br>